turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 ---

 ## Overview
-This week's lesson provides an introduction to networking.
+This week's lesson is **Introduction to Networking**.
 Jump to the sections below to get started:
   * [Lesson Plan](#lesson)
   * [Check for Understanding Action Items](#cfu)